New and revised resources coming soon!

 Essays should be no more than 3 typed, double spaced pages.
 Finalists will be asked to submit an electronic version of their essays, so contest coordinators are encouraged to ask for electronic files from their winners also.

-How many entries can each local contest submit to the statewide contest?
+How many entries can each school submit to the Central Ohio contest?

-In each division, the number of entries is determined by the number of essays written in that division in the local contest, according to the following table:
+The number of entries is determined by the number of essays written in each school (or youth group), according to the following table:

 |# of essays written||# entries*|